hmrc/income-tax-mtd-changelog/README.md

 #### individuals-calculations-api

-* Version 3.0 is has been deprecated in production and the sandbox and will no longer accept new subscriptions to this version.
+* Version 3.0 is has been deprecated in Production and the sandbox and will no longer accept new subscriptions to this version.
 Existing subscriptions will continue to work.

 ### 11 July 2023